anieldev/demonet/README.md

 - a hash function is collision resistant if it is highly-improbable that any two inputs share an identical hash

 Rapidly evolving hardware must be accounted for especially when the length of passwords remain constant.
-Therefore, it is desirable for the hash function to take in a parameter which influences the hashing rate so the algorithm can adapt to future faster hardware.
+Therefore, it is desirable for the hash function to take in parameters which allow adaptation to future faster hardware.

-Bcrypt's salted hash meets cryptographic security standards for the web and is an optimal solution.
-Even better than SHA-256, for storing passwords.
+Bcrypt's salted hash meets [cryptographic security standards for the web](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#bcrypt) and is an optimal solution for storing passwords in a web application.
+Bcrypt is [better than SHA-256 for storing passwords](https://codahale.com/how-to-safely-store-a-password/).

     hash = bcrypt(password, salt, workFactor)